hunterhx/code-editor-demo/README.md

 # README

-This repo is from an old (and unfinished) code editor project I was working on using Electron.
+This repo is from an old (and unfinished) code editor project I was working on using React, TypeScript, and Electron.
 It was inspired by VS Code, Obsidian, and Logseq.

 ## Demo gif